hpc-io/dxt-explorer/docs/source/exploring.rst

 Exploring
 ===================================

-Once you have the dependencies and DXT Explorer installed, you can run:
+Once the dependencies and DXT Explorer have been installed:

 .. code-block:: bash